 Employees are at the heart of our businesses.
 Without them, we do not have a company.
 A well run organization is like a happy family.
 It is even more productive when staff are content, with studies showing a 12% increase in productivity when workers are happy in their role.
 But cybersecurity issues can eat away at that heart.
-The IBM 2018 Threat Intelligence Report, found that web-attacks had increased by 424 percent because of human error.
+The IBM 2018 Threat Intelligence Report (page removed by source), found that web-attacks had increased by 424 percent because of human error.
 Human beings are fallible.
 We make mistakes.
 But good practice in security can help to prevent those errors from becoming an incident.

 In this article, we will look at 5 ways that you can help to reduce your likelihood of a cyber-breach, whilst at the same time, engaging in best practices with your employees.
 Having a healthy approach to cybersecurity at work will create a happier environment to work in too.

 Once upon a time, the idea of a clean desk policy was more about keeping the office looking clean and professional than mitigating cyber-threats.
 However, a study from LastPass has shown that the average business user has 191 passwords to remember.
 And, what do humans do when they have too much to remember?
 They tend to write things down.
 Having a “clean desk’ can help to prevent the very simplest of cyber-threats – a stolen password.
 Of course, it isn’t just about carelessly discarded Post-It notes.
 Keeping a tidy workplace also means that:

 - Sensitive information isn’t left out for all to see

 - Laptops and other devices are locked when not in use